-For IRS purposes, self-employed taxable income is the gross salary paid, inclusive of housing and other allowances given as part of the clergy salary package.
-Income tax income is salary excluding housing allowance and one-half of the self-employment tax.

 Clergy are responsible for paying their income taxes and all of their Social Security liabilities.
 One way to handle this obligation is for clergy to file quarterly estimated tax payments directly with the IRS.
+For IRS purposes, self-employed taxable income is the gross salary paid, inclusive of housing and other allowances given as part of the clergy salary package.
+For income tax purposes, the adjusted gross income includes salary (excluding housing allowance) and one-half of the self-employment tax.
 Clergy would use IRS Publication 505 for more information on determining and filing estimated taxes.